I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_pin_desc.md

 ## Members

+`PinMode`

+The current status of the PIN.

 `PinFormat`

 The format of the PIN.
 This member is ignored if the
      <b>PinMode</b> is
      <b>WwanPinModeNotSupported</b>.

-`PinLengthMax`

-The maximum number of characters in the PIN.
-Miniport drivers should not specify a value that is
-     greater than WWAN_PIN_LEN (12).
-Miniport drivers should specify WWAN_PIN_LENGTH_UNKNOWN, if the PIN length is not available.

 `PinLengthMin`